Nick-Damico/react-notes/readme.md

   JSX elements have attributes, think of attributes like for HTML elements.

-  A JSX attribute is written using HTML-like syntax:
+  A JSX attribute is written using HTML-like syntax
     - a name
     - followed by an equals sign
     - followed by a value